egoranger/sr2020/README.md

-# EvoSoroCore
+# EvoSoroCore forked()

-A python 3 port of [Sam Kriegman's](http://skriegman.github.io/) [evosoro](https://github.com/skriegman/evosoro) which is a python 2 tool suite for automating the design of soft robots.
+A forked version of EvoSoroCore

 ## Dependencies
 * numpy